Brush Recycling

 Residential Curbside Pick Up Information

 Residents can request that brush be picked up at their home.
 This service is provided to Round Rock residents that live within the Round Rock city limits and pay City of Round Rock taxes.
-Residential curbside brush pick-up is contracted through Round Rock Refuse.
-Pick-up service is on Wednesdays.
-Requests deadline is 4 p.m.
+Residential curbside brush pick-up is contracted through Round Rock Refuse. *Request deadline is 4 p.m.
 Tuesday.
+Pick-up service will start on Wednesdays and continue into the remainder of the week if needed.

 The service charge is $25 for the first five minutes and $1 for each additional minute.
 The charge for this service is based on the length of time it takes to gather the material utilizing a brush truck with a grapple arm.
 The fee will appear on the resident’s City of Round Rock water utility bill.